 - 1. Create a new internal tag in the WinCC Explorer.
-Enter "Inflow_Valve" as a name for the tag and choose the data type "Unsigned 16 bit value". - 2.
-Open the "Single message" dialog to define the properties of the first bit message:
+Enter "Inflow\Valve" as a name for the tag and choose the data type "Unsigned 16 bit value". - 2.
+Open the "Single message" dialog to define the properties of the first bit message.

-The "Single Message" dialog is opened.
+The "Single Message" dialog opens.